Chase Home Museum of Utah Folk Arts

 Established in 1976, the Utah Folk Art Collection contains over 450 pieces of traditional arts and crafts from the State’s European, Asian, Latinx, Pacific Islander, and African communities.
 As a critical part of the State of Utah Alice Merrill Horne Art Collection, it includes paintings, sculptures, textiles, woodcarving, metalwork, saddles, beadwork, and more.

 The State of Utah Alice Merrill Horne Art Collection grows annually through selections made by the Art Acquisition Committee.
-The Committee includes appointed community experts who recommend, review, and approve the commission and acquisition of Utah art.
-Each piece provides a contemporary snapshot of Utah’s communities, aesthetic, and diverse perspectives.
+The committee includes appointed community experts who recommend, review, and approve the commission and acquisition of Utah art.

 Planning Your Visit